EducationalTestingService/Confero/docs/source/et_parsing_and_filtering.rst

 positional data of the samples, namely the gaze position and eye angle sample fields ( the POSITION_FILTER ).
 The other filter can be applied to the velocity measure that is calculated using the filtered sample positional fields ( the VELOCITY_FILTER ).
-These filters are called ``event field filter's``, because they can operate on a single iohub event (or sample) field, using the value of that field as the filters data input stream.
+These filters are called ``event field filters``, because they can operate on a single iohub event (or sample) field, using the value of that field as the filters data input stream.

 Event Field Filter Types